Gold hits record for second day as investors dump stocks

 The cost of insuring French debt against default rose on Monday after the downgrade raised questions over how long other countries could hold onto their top-notch ratings.

-Silver hardly moved below $40 an ounce after Monday's gains.
-Platinum and sister metal palladium tracked equities lower on fears a global recession could slash demand for automobile and also auto catalysts. .T
+Silver was steady below $40 an ounce after Monday's gains.
+Platinum bounced from lows, while sister metal palladium tracked equities lower on fears a global recession could slash demand for automobile and also auto catalysts.

 Adjusted for inflation, gold is one of the few elements of the commodity complex trading below its all-time highs, estimated at $2,500 an ounce.